JonathanWoollett-Light/stellaris-performance-test/README.md

 A rough barebones simulation of calculating pops production in Stellaris using gpu compute.

+This does have all the job modifiers Stellaris has, but of course in a much cleaner enviroment with less restrictions and I'm sure a bunch of stuff missing.

 ### Why

 Stellaris performance annoys me, I've said this, I've got responses like 'well why don't you fix it?' or 'are you a programmer?', so I thought, you know what?
 I am, and I could atleast give it a go in a test of theory.